CIFASIS/object-detection-sptam/README.md

 And we need the caffemodel file to, so we can mount the path where is the file pose_coco_Allconst_iter16000.caffemodel:

     docker run --volume=<PATH-TO-ROSBAGS-IN-THE-HOST>:/rosbags --volume=<PATH-TO-CAFFEMODEL>:/root/object-detection-sptam/data/caffeModel -it  --rm --gpus all object-detection-sptam:kinetic bash

-### Pull image from dockerhub
+## Pull image from dockerhub

-The next image is for Quadro M6000 , GeForce 900, GTX-970, GTX-980, GTX Titan X.
+This image is for Quadro M6000 , GeForce 900, GTX-970, GTX-980 or GTX Titan X cards only.

     docker pull eevidal/object-detection-sptam-kinetic:ros-base-xenial-sptam-kinetic-maxwell